1. Introduction

 3.1 What Makes COCO Valuable

-- Rich Annotations: Each image typically has 5 human-written captions describing the scene
+- Rich Annotations: This is key.
+Each image comes with typically 5 human-written captions describing the scene.
+This image-text pairing is gold for text-to-image models.

-- Additional Labels: Includes object segmentation masks, bounding boxes, and instance labels
+- Additional Labels: Beyond captions, COCO offers segmentation masks, bounding boxes, and instance labels, enabling finer-grained analysis of object generation and placement.

 3.2 Using COCO for Text-to-Image Evaluation